acidanthera/WhateverGreen/Manual/FAQ.en.md

 One of the easiest signs is boot time.
 If initialised improperly, your boot process will stall for 30 extra seconds to get your display ready.

 - _Is it normal to have `Prototype` in OpenGL/OpenCL engine names?_
 Yes.
 It was discovered during the reverse-engineering that the displayed title has no effect on performance.
 Furthermore, it was discovered that certain attempts to patch this by modifying the identitiers in kexts (e.g. AMDRadeonX4000) may lead to overall system instability.
+For the improperly coded apps having issues with such naming use `libWhateverName.dylib`.

 - _How do I use my IGPU?_
 In most cases IGPU should be used for hardware video decoding (with a connector-less frame).
 In case you need extra screens, IGPU may be fully enabled.
 You should not use `-radlogo` boot argument with IntelGraphicsFixup.